mainwp/mainwp/readme.txt

 * Updated: Layout on the Install Themes page
 * Updated: Image icons replaced by Iconic Font on the Manage Sites page, Offline Checks page and in the Right Now widget
 * Updated: Manage Plugins and Manage Themes table layout
-* Updated: “Backups on External Sources” option label tweaked to “Backups on Remote Storage”
+* Updated: "Backups on External Sources" option label tweaked to "Backups on Remote Storage."
 * Updated: form-table CSS class layout
-* Updated: “Hide MainWP Child Plugin” option box renamed to “Network Optimization”
+* Updated: "Hide MainWP Child Plugin" option box renamed to "Network Optimization".
-* Updated: “Hide Network on Child Sites” option label renamed to “Hide MainWP Child Plugin from Search Engines”
+* Updated: "Hide Network on Child Sites" option label renamed "Hide MainWP Child Plugin from Search Engines."
-* Updated: “Optimize for Shared Hosting or Big Networks” moved to the Network Optimization” options box
+* Updated: "Optimize for Shared Hosting or Big Networks" moved to the Network Optimization" options box
 * Updated: Various small updates to match design consistency
 * Updated: Groups page layout
-* Updated: Reworded “Overwrite Existing” option label
+* Updated: Reworded "Overwrite Existing" option label
 * Updated: Text messages on the Bulk Install and Activate section
 * Updated: mainwp-search-box class width
 * Updated: No-item message in the Scheduled Backups table
-* Updated: CSS to get more responsive layout
+* Updated: CSS to get a more responsive layout
 * Updated: Translation files
 * Updated: Text messages and input labels in the Bulk Install and Activate Extensions box
-* Updated: List of purchased Extensions is divided in Extension Groups
+* Updated: List of purchased Extensions is divided into Extension Groups
-* Updated: Sync in last 24 hour message
+* Updated: Sync in last 24-hour message
 * Updated: URL for displaying WordPress.org plugin information
-* Removed: Spinner Extension “Free” label
+* Removed: Spinner Extension "Free" label
 * Removed: Redundant messages on the Add New User and Bulk Add Sites page
 * Removed: View Updates per Site option from the Settings page
 * Removed: Forum signup form from the Settings page